Chocolate Mousse Cake Filling

 I love to use it to fill layer cakes, but it would also be a delicious filling with cupcakes or even ice cream cakes.

-It also can be enjoyed by itself.
-Top with a dollop of whipped cream and some chocolate shavings and you have a dessert in and of itself!
+It can also be enjoyed by itself.
+Top with a dollop of whipped cream and some chocolate shavings, and you have a dessert in and of itself!

 Tips for Making the Best Chocolate Mousse Cake Filling